sutoiku/puffin/FAQ.md

 From the client side (browser, local application, online service), PuffinDB can be used through any HTTP client, or through [DuckDB](https://duckdb.org/) ([more](docs/Clientless.md)).

 ## Why use a Redis cluster for distributed shuffles?
 Distributed shuffles require low latency and large transient storage capacity.
-A large [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) cluster can provides:
+A large [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) cluster can provide:
 - Submillisecond latency
 - Tens of millions of transactions per second
 - Up to 340 TB of in-memory storage